 You could save money.
 But how much?

-There are many variables to consider, such as weather conditions, your household’s electricity use, the efficiency of your home and future changes to electricity rates.
+There are many variables to consider, such as weather conditions, your household’s electricity use and the efficiency of your home.
 Be sure to calculate your up-front costs, monthly payments and potential savings.
+PSO doesn’t endorse any installers or solar manufacturers, so doing the homework upfront can really save you down the line.

-When you purchase a solar panel system, you pay upfront to install the panels, but you may be able to take advantage of state and federal tax credits.
-Keep in mind that you’ll also be responsible for maintenance and repairs.
+If you decide to purchase a solar panel system, make sure to take advantage of state and federal tax credits.
+Also, keep in mind that you’ll be responsible for maintenance and repairs as well.
 It’s a lot to consider.
 Crunch the numbers with our solar calculator to see if it makes sense for your family.